 - Any rewards or corrective measures will be implemented only when LSC is confident of the quality and fairness of the performance standards.
-While such rewards or corrective measures would only be introduced after the implementation of such standards, planning for them could be developed concurrently. - Rewards for grantees exceeding a standard (e.g., a high percentile ranking on established quantitative metrics) might include: - LSC certification as a top-performing organization; - Invitation to special LSC recognition programs; - Streamlined program oversight requirements; - Increased private financial support; or - Ability to compete for special grant programs that LSC may administer. - Corrective actions for grantees consistently falling below a minimum standard (to be specified only after opportunity for public review and comment) might include: - A special review by LSC or peers; - Required professional development activities (such as training): - Implementation of specific quality or efficiency processes; - Suggested changes in staffing or program focus; or - Other actions permitted by applicable law and corresponding regulations.
+No single metric would be the basis of such action.
+While such rewards or corrective measures would only be introduced after the implementation of such standards, planning for them could be developed concurrently. - ▷ Rewards for grantees exceeding a standard (e.g., a high percentile ranking on established quantitative and qualitative metrics) might include: - LSC certification as a top-performing organization; - Invitation to special LSC recognition programs; - Increased access to funds or projects generated through LSC's own advancement efforts; or - Ability to compete for special grant programs that LSC may administer. - Corrective actions for grantees consistently falling below a minimum standard (to be specified only after opportunity for public review and comment) might include: - A special review by LSC or peers; - Required professional development activities (such as training); - Implementation of specific quality or efficiency processes; - Enhanced oversight requirements; - Establishing additional conditions in the renewal or re-granting process; - Suggested changes in staffing or program focus; or - Other actions permitted by applicable law and corresponding regulations.